AsterAether/CharacterCustomizer/config_values.md

 * **GaussTurretRequiredStock:** GaussTurret: How much stock is required to activate this skill.
 * **GaussTurretShootDelay:** GaussTurret: Time between bullets for bullet-style weapons
 * **GaussTurretStockToConsume:** GaussTurret: How much stock to deduct when the skill is activated.
-* **HarpoonsBaseMaxStock:** Harpoons: Maximum number of charges this skill can carry.
-* **HarpoonsBaseRechargeInterval:** Harpoons: How long it takes for this skill to recharge after being used.
-* **HarpoonsBeginSkillCooldownOnSkillEnd:** Harpoons: Whether or not the cooldown waits until it leaves the set state
-* **HarpoonsCanceledFromSprinting:** Harpoons: Sprinting will actively cancel this ability.
-* **HarpoonsIsBullets:** Harpoons: Whether or not it has bullet reload behavior
-* **HarpoonsIsCombatSkill:** Harpoons: Whether or not this is considered a combat skill.
-* **HarpoonsMustKeyPress:** Harpoons: The skill can't be activated if the key is held.
-* **HarpoonsNoSprint:** Harpoons: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **HarpoonsRechargeStock:** Harpoons: How much stock to restore on a recharge.
-* **HarpoonsRequiredStock:** Harpoons: How much stock is required to activate this skill.
-* **HarpoonsShootDelay:** Harpoons: Time between bullets for bullet-style weapons
-* **HarpoonsStockToConsume:** Harpoons: How much stock to deduct when the skill is activated.
-* **HarpoonTargetingBaseMaxStock:** HarpoonTargeting: Maximum number of charges this skill can carry.
-* **HarpoonTargetingBaseRechargeInterval:** HarpoonTargeting: How long it takes for this skill to recharge after being used.
-* **HarpoonTargetingBeginSkillCooldownOnSkillEnd:** HarpoonTargeting: Whether or not the cooldown waits until it leaves the set state
-* **HarpoonTargetingCanceledFromSprinting:** HarpoonTargeting: Sprinting will actively cancel this ability.
-* **HarpoonTargetingIsBullets:** HarpoonTargeting: Whether or not it has bullet reload behavior
-* **HarpoonTargetingIsCombatSkill:** HarpoonTargeting: Whether or not this is considered a combat skill.
-* **HarpoonTargetingMustKeyPress:** HarpoonTargeting: The skill can't be activated if the key is held.
-* **HarpoonTargetingNoSprint:** HarpoonTargeting: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **HarpoonTargetingRechargeStock:** HarpoonTargeting: How much stock to restore on a recharge.
-* **HarpoonTargetingRequiredStock:** HarpoonTargeting: How much stock is required to activate this skill.
-* **HarpoonTargetingShootDelay:** HarpoonTargeting: Time between bullets for bullet-style weapons
-* **HarpoonTargetingStockToConsume:** HarpoonTargeting: How much stock to deduct when the skill is activated.
 * **PressureMineBaseMaxStock:** PressureMine: Maximum number of charges this skill can carry.
 * **PressureMineBaseRechargeInterval:** PressureMine: How long it takes for this skill to recharge after being used.
 * **PressureMineBeginSkillCooldownOnSkillEnd:** PressureMine: Whether or not the cooldown waits until it leaves the set state